Slide

 What we’re doing

-Limiting outdoor watering to once a week.
+Limiting outdoor watering to twice a week.

 U.S. Drought Monitor